Profession

 1.2 Students will employ correct radiation protection practices.

-Goal 2: Students will develop critical thinking and problem solving skills applicable to radiography.
+Goal 2: Students will develop critical thinking skills applicable to radiologic technology.

 Learning Outcomes: